Nilai

 Nilai is a city located in the Seremban District of the state of Negeri Sembilan, Malaysia, located close to the border with Selangor.
 It is the northern suburb within the Seremban metropolitan area, as well as part of the Greater Kuala Lumpur metropolitan area.

 Due to its proximity to the Kuala Lumpur International Airport, it is a rapidly growing city.
 Nilai is almost halfway between the state capital Seremban and Kajang, Selangor, and lies on the railway linking these two cities.
 It is also the southern terminus of MSC Malaysia and the northern anchor of the Malaysia Vision Valley corridor.

 Development projects can be seen as one drive around Nilai.
 Some of Malaysia's most well-known colleges and two universities are located in Nilai: Nilai University, INTI International University, Manipal International University, Universiti Sains Islam Malaysia and Islamic University College of Malaysia.
 As a result, the town is occupied by students from all over the world.

 Nilai has become a popular shopping town with the establishment of several major shopping malls such as the Nilai 3 Wholesale Centre, Nilai Square, Giant Hypermarket, 9Avenue, Lotus's and Econsave.
 MesaMall and AEON Mall Nilai are the newest additions, having been opened in 2017 and 2019 respectively.

+Velodrom Nasional Malaysia, an indoor cycling velodrome, is also located in Nilai, having being opened in 2017.
+It regularly hosted several national and international cycling events, such as UCI Track World Cup and Southeast Asian Games.

 Nilai also has several activity-oriented attractions such as Dataran Nilai, Taman Awam Nilai, GEMBOX, and Melati Hill around the city center area, as well as Taman Tasik Ujana and TheParc in Nilai Impian.